rbatllet/private-blockchain/docs/reports/FALLBACK_ANALYSIS_REPORT.md

 **Status:** 📝 **TO BE FIXED** (Low priority - cosmetic issue)

 ---
-- Violates principle: "Un fallback no hauria d'evitar MAI la implementació de l'arquitectura per comoditat"
+- Violates principle: "A fallback should NEVER avoid implementing the architecture for convenience"

 **Status:** ⚠️ **Should be fixed in future work** (not critical for current refactoring)